team-sandiego/ohdeer/README.md

  #### 5. Location
    - A map opens to allow user to geographically pin where the observation was made
  #### 6. Notes on Location
-   - Gives the user the option to expand on the georeference, or, if user has location services turned off, to input directions via text
+   - Gives the user the option to expand on the georeference, or, if the user has location services turned off, to input directions via text
  #### 7. Contact Info
    - Full name
    - Phone number